-While Madonna made it all look incredibly easy, I set out in this post to discover just how exactly she managed to convert a strange little song concerning an expectant adolescent who confronts her father into a compelling and controversial hit record that won her artistic credibility – something I like to think I played a small part in when I purchased the seven-inch, aged 13, from my local branch of Woolworths, all of three decades ago.
-I’ll consider the fact that it got to number one in the UK chart for three weeks in the month of July, fighting off the likes of UB40’s ‘Sing Our Own Song’, Owen Paul’s ‘My Favourite Waste of Time’ and, mercifully, for a time at least, Chris de Burgh’s sickly ode to his long-neglected wife, ‘The Lady in Red’.
-I’ll also consider how it stirred a major furore in the USA for appearing to send a message to unmarried teenagers across the nation that getting pregnant was somehow cool, a furore that helped it maintain its number one position on the Billboard Hot 100.
-I’ll further look at the song’s reputation over subsequent years, taking in the singer’s Who’s That Girl World Tour of 1987, when she naughtily dedicated it to the pope, knowing full well his position on the subject of pregnancy outside of marriage (yep, as with abortion, he was generally against it).
+While Madonna made it all look incredibly easy, I set out in this post to discover just how exactly she managed to convert a strange little song about an expectant adolescent who confronts her father into a compelling and controversial hit record that won her artistic credibility.
+She did, after all, take the single to number one in the UK Top 40 for three weeks in the month of July, fighting off the likes of UB40’s ‘Sing Our Own Song’, Owen Paul’s ‘My Favourite Waste of Time’ and mercifully, for a time at least, Chris de Burgh’s ‘The Lady in Red’.
+She also took it to number one on the Billboard Hot 100 in the US, where it gained extra publicity, no doubt, from the major furore it caused for appearing to send a message to the nation’s unmarried teenagers that getting pregnant was somehow cool.
+And if this wasn’t enough, she turned up the heat further on the song by dedicating it to the pope during the Who’s That Girl World Tour of 1987, knowing full well his position on the subject of pregnancy outside of marriage (yep, as with abortion, he was generally against it).

-Crucial to note, first of all, is that Madonna felt compelled to elevate the song’s core message of female self-empowerment in her decision to record it, after obtaining the track – via a Warners executive – from an LA-based songwriter and producer called Brian Elliot.
-She had prepared the way, to some extent, on her largely self-penned ‘Live to Tell’ single from the previous March that pertained to a woman, in the first person, trying to conquer her feelings of guilt in connection to an unspecified childhood trauma, with the key line: ‘The light that you could never see / It shines inside, you can’t take that from me’.
-Yet she now found herself touching on her own experience of defying a strict God-fearing father in the years following the loss of her mother at age 5, being on record as saying how ‘Papa Don’t Preach’, who finds it in herself to challenge her father when she finds out she is pregnant and has made her own life-changing decision to stay pregnant (for the usual period of nine months or so, obviously).
+On account of her upbringing, then, Madonna was in a perfect position to relate to the teenage narrator of ‘Papa Don’t Preach’, who finds it in herself to challenge her father when she finds out she is pregnant and has made her own life-changing decision to remain pregnant for the full term.
 She was particularly equipped to sing the lines ‘You should know by now, I’m not a baby’ and ‘I may be young at heart, but I know what I’m saying’ in a way that was utterly believable.
-So while her detractors may delight in claiming that she ‘didn’t even write’ this most crucial of hits, in that annoying way they do, it is dutiful to tell them that she brought a hell of a lot of genuine feeling to the record, before contributing, as we shall see, the bucket load of visual ideas and attitude that were to make it (yes, I’ll say it) iconic.
+So while her detractors may delight in claiming that she ‘didn’t even write’ this most crucial of hits, in that annoying way they do, it is dutiful to tell them that she brought a hell of a lot of genuine feeling to the record, before contributing the bucket load of visual ideas and attitude that were to make it (yes, I’ll say it) iconic.

-In her commitment to deliver – and sell – the defiant message of ‘Papa Don’t Preach’, Madonna was prepared to evoke the anti-parent discontent inherent in golden-era Hollywood and 60s girl groups that the song itself appeared to draw from.
-She would be singing a track that owed a debt to the 1947 Betty Hutton movie ‘Perils for Pauline’, particularly, for having showcased a song called ‘Poppa Don’t Preach To Me’ and therefore an alliterative moniker to give frisson to the theme of father-daughter strife in a way that, say, ‘Father, Refrain From Moralising’ simply could not.
-She would also be summoning up classic songs by the Shangri-Las that incorporated confiding, first-person narratives of troubled young females having to defy their dads, most often over their choice of boyfriends.
-‘Leader of the Pack’, from 1964, is an obvious forerunner, with its teen protagonist telling the story of her beloved biker from ‘the wrong side of town’ who her folks are ‘always putting down’.
-Yet there is also The Lovelites’ ‘How can I tell my mom and dad that I’ve been bad‘, with its depiction of a teenager who has to contend with telling both her parents that she is pregnant (a taboo subject at the time), with the added issue that her boyfriend has upped and left: ‘He told me that he loved me / And that our love was true / Oh, but when we made me mother-to-be / He disappeared on me’.
+In her commitment to deliver the defiant message of ‘Papa Don’t Preach’, Madonna took influence from a pool of anti-parent discontent to be found in the songs of golden-era Hollywood and 1960s girl groups, which Elliott’s composition itself appeared to draw on.
+She was no doubt aware that the track owed a particular debt to the 1947 Betty Hutton movie Perils for Pauline, for having showcased a song called ‘Poppa Don’t Preach To Me’, with an alliterative title to give frisson to the theme of father-daughter strife in a way that, say, ‘Father, Refrain From Moralising’ simply could not.
+She will also have known that the song summoned up classic songs by the Shangri-Las in its use of a confiding, first-person narrative concerning a troubled young female having to defy her dad, specifically over her choice of boyfriend.
+‘Leader of the Pack’ from 1964 is the obvious forerunner, with its teen protagonist telling the story of her beloved biker-boyfriend from ‘the wrong side of town’, who her folks are ‘always putting down’.
+Yet there is also The Lovelites’ ‘How can I tell my mom and dad that I’ve been bad‘ from 1969, with its depiction of a teenager having to inform her parents not only that she is pregnant, but also that her boyfriend has upped and left: ‘He told me that he loved me / And that our love was true / Oh, but when we made me mother-to-be / He disappeared on me’.

-Madonna was mindful to make us actually care about the strong-willed narrator of ‘Pappa Don’t Preach’ and her family problems by making some substantial changes to her sound in the making of the record, while at the same time, I suspect, having grown weary of people comparing her voice to that of Minnie Mouse (or even, sad to report, ‘Minnie Mouse on helium’).
-She got an arranger by the name of Billy Meyers on board, for starters, to give the song its dramatic, staccato-style classical opening, which you might get away with calling ‘Beatlesque’ or, more impressively, ‘Vivaldian’, but which, in any case, succeeds in grabbing your attention.
-She further adopted a lower vocal range than she had on songs like ‘Material Girl’ and ‘Gambler’ (anyone actually remember ‘Gambler’, by the way?) to characterise the teenager and convey the seriousness of her predicament, singing first in a subdued manner — ‘Papa, I know you’re going to be upset / ‘Cause I was always your little girl’ — to give a sense of being worn down by anguish over what she must tell her dad, and then projecting a real sense of desperation on the soaring chorus: ‘So pleeeeaase, papa don’t preach, I’m in trouble deep’.
-Of course, it is unlikely that the youth in question would actually say ‘I’m in trouble deep’ in conversation, but this does not detract from the fact that this is a raw and powerful vocal performance that injects the song with unparalleled urgency and directness.
+Madonna channelled such predecessors in her enactment of the strong-willed narrator of ‘Papa Don’t Preach’ who has to disclose to her dad that the father of her unborn child is, ‘The one you warned me all about / The one you said I could do without’.
+She further made a major effort to make us care about the character by making some substantial changes to her sound in the co-production of the record.
+One such change involved getting an arranger by the name of Billy Meyers on board to give the song a dramatic, staccato-style classical opening, which you might call ‘Beatlesque’ or, more impressively, ‘Vivaldian’, but which, in any case, succeeds in grabbing your attention.
+She further adopted a lower vocal range than she had on songs like ‘Material Girl’ and ‘Gambler’, to characterise the teenager and convey the seriousness of her predicament, while having grown weary, one assumes, of people comparing her voice to that of Minnie Mouse.
+She sings first in a subdued manner — ‘Papa, I know you’re going to be upset / ‘Cause I was always your little girl’ — to give a sense of being worn down by anguish over what she must tell her dad.
+But she then projects a real sense of desperation on the soaring chorus: ‘So pleeeeaase, papa don’t preach, I’m in trouble deep’.
+The result is her most raw and powerful vocal performance yet, which injects the song with astonishing urgency and directness.

 The multi-formatted availability of ‘Papa Don’t Preach’ facilitated its journey to the top of the charts on both sides of the Atlantic in July, before Madonna secured added free publicity for the single from the mounting controversy around it in the USA.
-She anticipated such a maelstrom in her description of the track as a ‘message song everyone is going to take the wrong way’, and it sure did succeed in setting pro-abortionist campaigners against anti-abortionist groups, who all recognised the singer’s significant influence within youth culture at this time.
-As reported in the New York Times, Alfred Moran of Planned Parenthood in New York complained that the song undermined efforts to promote birth control by positing ‘that getting pregnant is cool and having the baby is the right thing and a good thing and don’t listen to your parents, the school, anybody who tells you otherwise’.
-This, he believed, was irresponsible when ‘the reality is that what Madonna suggests to teenagers is a path to permanent poverty’.
-Feminist attorney Gloria Allred agreed that the song encouraged young females with unplanned pregnancies into a life of drudgery: ‘It makes having a baby seem very heroic and romantic, as if everyone lives happily ever after, which is not true in most cases for teenage women in America’.
+She anticipated such a maelstrom in her description of the track as a ‘message song everyone is going to take the wrong way’, and it sure did upset pro-abortionist campaigners, who recognised the singer’s significant influence on youth culture at this time.
+She provoked Alfred Moran of Planned Parenthood in New York to complain that the song posited ‘that getting pregnant is cool and having the baby is the right thing and a good thing and don’t listen to your parents, the school, anybody who tells you otherwise’, all of which he saw as a problem when ‘the reality is that what Madonna suggests to teenagers is a path to permanent poverty’.
+She also provoked feminist attorney Gloria Allred to comment that the song encouraged young females facing unplanned pregnancies into a life of drudgery: ‘It makes having a baby seem very heroic and romantic, as if everyone lives happily ever after, which is not true in most cases for teenage women in America’.